 Regulations for parking and operating motor vehicles on the Marlboro campus were set out in Article III of the Marlboro College Bylaws.
 Of note were the two-vehicle rule, the speed limit, and the regulations on bumper stickers.
 Also of note were rules on the disposal of “dead cars” and motorcycles.

 Every student who brought a motor-propelled vehicle to College must have registered that vehicle with the Plant & Operations Office within 48 hours and have proof of the following when they arrived for academic registration:

 - a valid driver’s license;

 - proof of insurance.

-The College sets minimum insurance limits for operation of a motor vehicle on the College campus.
-These minimum limits are:
+The College set minimum insurance limits for operation of a motor vehicle on the College campus.
+These minimum limits were:

 - Combined single limit coverage of $50,000.

 A two-week grace period was allowed on vehicle inspection.
 College registration stickers must have been placed on the rear of each registered automobile or motorcycle.

 All vehicle operators must have obeyed posted speed limits and restrictions, as directed by the Director of Plant & Operations.
 Motor vehicles parked so as to impede maintenance operations, including the plowing of snow, may have been towed at the owner’s expense.

 Motorcycles at Marlboro existed on sufferance of the College Community and Administration.
 They could be annoying to local residents off campus, and they are hazardous to careless or unskilled operators.
 Therefore, college motorcyclists had a social obligation to ensure that all cycles registered with the College were operated responsibly.
 Cyclists were urged to read and adhere to the following regulations: